| Title: | A Control Systems Toolbox |

 function models are currently supported for system interconnection using this function.
 System interconnections

-for other models could be performed using the series
+for other models could be performed using the series, parallel, feedback or connect functions.

 See the Examples section for further details.